It’s that wonderful time of the year! The island is buzzing with seasonal activities, music, and colour.

 It was great fun to sit on our upper patio watching the enthusiastic performances of Jingle Bell Rock, Santa Baby, and Rocking Around the Christmas Tree.

-I’m thinking someone should re-write those songs for the tropics: maybe Rocking Around the Palm Tree?
-Or Riding on a One Dolphin Surfboard?
+I’m thinking someone should rewrite those songs for the tropics: maybe Rocking Around the Palm Tree?
+Or Riding on a Dolphin Surfboard?
 Any volunteers?
-Many years ago I was booted out of a community choir for my lack of musical talent, so it won’t be me.
+Many years ago, I was booted out of a community choir for my lack of musical talent, so it won’t be me.

 It was hilariously good fun as we ricocheted through the tightly packed neighbourhoods, following Manolo Figueroa’s very changeable route.

-We didn’t hear of any mishaps, so assume that everyone successfully negotiated the route.
+We didn’t hear of any mishaps, so we assume that everyone successfully negotiated the route.

-This year there were at least thirty golf carts festooned with lights and Christmas decorations.
-About a hundred and twenty excited participants dressed in costumes and a variety of Santa hats.
+This year, there were at least thirty golf carts festooned with lights and Christmas decorations.
+About 120 excited participants dressed in costumes and a variety of Santa hats.

 A surprise arrival of a golf cart driven by Santa and Mrs. Claus (John and Valerie Pasnau) was a great addition to the parade.

-Our police motorcycle escort was terrific at keeping the group together - like herding cats - as the line of golf carts and motorcycles wound its way through various areas on the island.
+Our police motorcycle escort was terrific at keeping the group together - like herding cats - as the line of golf carts and motorcycles wound its way through various areas of the island.

-Everyone had candy to throw, but as usually happens we all get overly enthusiastic at the beginning of the parade, and run out of treats before the parade ends in Centro.
+Everyone had candy to throw, but as usually happens, we got overly enthusiastic at the beginning of the parade, and ran out of treats before the parade ended in Centro.

 Note to self: ration the candy, don’t toss huge handfuls at every child.
 Love this time of year in paradise.

-On a personal note: We have a young female lab-retriever who has been residing at our house for over two weeks.
-She would like to be returned to her own family, but we don't know where she lives.
-If you recognize this young lady please leave me a message on the comments below, or on FaceBook.
-She is a sweetie: gentle, house-trained, and leash-trained.
+On a personal note: We have a young female lab-retriever who has been living at our house for over two weeks.
+We have been calling her Perla, but we don't know her real name.
+She would like to be returned to her family.
+If you recognize this young lady, please send us a message.
+She is sweet, gentle, house-trained, and leash-trained.
 Someone has put a lot of love into her upbringing.
 I am sure there is a family anxiously waiting for her return.

 2 comments: